webmachinelearning/webnn/mltensor-explainer.md

 The machine learning context underlying WebNN may require input and output tensors to be allocated in a specific fashion, such as with a given byte alignment or on a given compute unit (e.g. CPU, GPU, NPU, TPU, etc...).
 Currently, this requires that the implementation of an `MLGraph` copy in data from the input tensors, execute the graph, and then copy out data from the output tensors.

 An `MLTensor` is an opaque tensor which may be created, written to, and read from independently from `MLGraph` inference.
 Each of these operations is performed on the [timeline](\#timelines) of the associated MLContext, with a clearly defined order of operations.
 Passing `MLTensor`s as input and output tensors to `MLGraph` inference - as opposed to passing `ArrayBufferView`s as is done today - allows for a decoupling of the uploading/downloading of model inputs/outputs from the model execution itself.
-This provides several benefits, such as buffer reuse, chained inference, explicit memory management, and the opportunity to interop with WebGPU.
+This provides several benefits, such as buffer reuse, chained inference, explicit destruction, and the opportunity to interop with WebGPU.

 ## Goals